A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

 \subsection{Computational Efficiency}

-To evaluate the computational efficiency of the developed relativistic ADC(3) framework, wall-clock times were recorded for ionization potential (IP), electron attachment (EA), and electronic excitation (EE) calculations of the IBr molecule.
-All computations were performed on a single node equipped with an Intel(R) Xeon(R) Gold 5315Y CPU (3.20 GHz, 16 threads, x86$_64$ architecture) and 512 GB of RAM, running under identical numerical and convergence settings.
-The SOC–X2CAMF Hamiltonian and the s-aug-dyall.v2z basis set were employed consistently.
-Canonical as well as FNS (for IP) and SS-FNS (for EA and EE) formulations were executed within the CD–SOCX2CAMF–ADC(3) implementation.
-As shown in Figure \ref{fig:all_times}, the FNS/SS-FNS approaches offer a remarkable reduction in computational cost compared to their canonical counterparts.
+To evaluate the computational efficiency of the developed relativistic ADC(3) framework, wall-clock times were recorded for IP, EA, and EE calculations of the IBr molecule.
+All computations were performed on a single node equipped with an Intel(R) Xeon(R) Gold 5315Y CPU @3.20 GHz and 512 GB of RAM, running under identical numerical and convergence settings.
+The X2CAMF Hamiltonian and the s-aug-dyall.v2z basis set were employed consistently.
+Canonical as well as FNS (for IP) and SS-FNS (for EA and EE) formulations were executed within the CD–X2CAMF–ADC(3) implementation.
+As shown in Figure \ref{fig:all_times}, the FNS/SS-FNS approaches offer a remarkable reduction in computational cost compared with their canonical counterparts.
 For the IP-ADC(3) calculation, the FNS formulation achieves nearly a sixfold speedup, reducing the total wall time from approximately 23 minutes to under 4 minutes.
 The improvement becomes even more pronounced for the EA-ADC(3) and EE-ADC(3) methods, where the SS-FNS variant shortens the computational time by factors of approximately 15 and 10, respectively.
 This efficiency gain originates primarily from the subspace-restricted integral transformation and reduced tensor contractions inherent to the FNS/SS-FNS schemes, which avoid the explicit construction of large canonical intermediates while maintaining accuracy.
-Overall, these results demonstrate that the FNS and SS-FNS formulations significantly enhance the scalability and practical feasibility of high-level relativistic ADC(3) methods for large-scale electron detachment, attachment, and excitation problems, without compromising the accuracy inherent in the theoretically rigorous canonical formalism.
+Overall, these results demonstrate that the FNS and SS-FNS formulations significantly enhance the scalability and practical feasibility of high-level relativistic ADC(3) methods for large-scale electron detachment, attachment, and excitation problems, without compromising the accuracy inherent in the theoretically rigorous canonical formalism for dealing systems with heavy elements.